Key Takeaway

 Is there a way to prevent Ozempic sulfur burps?

-You cannot completely prevent sulfur burps while on Ozempic, but you can minimize them by eating smaller meals, avoiding high-sulfur foods like eggs and broccoli, cutting back on fatty foods, skipping carbonated beverages, and eating slowly.
+You can't completely prevent sulfur burps while on Ozempic, but you can minimize them by eating smaller meals, avoiding high-sulfur foods like eggs and broccoli, cutting back on fatty foods, skipping carbonated beverages, and eating slowly.
 Starting these habits before a dose increase can help reduce symptoms.

 Should I stop taking Ozempic because of sulfur burps?